New examples of words for which binomial complexities and subword complexity coincide: Definitions and notation

 \textbf{Sturmian and quasi-Sturmian words.} An infinite word is called \emph{Sturmian} if its subword complexity is given by $n\mapsto n+1$.
 The most famous example of a Sturmian word is the Fibonacci word

 The set of Sturmian words admits many characterizations.
 For example, an infinite word $w$ is Sturmian if and only if it is binary, $1$-balanced, and non-eventually periodic \cite{MH40}.

-A consequence of Morse and Hedlund's Theorem -- which states that an infinite word $w$ is ultimately periodic if and only if there exists $m\in\N$ such that $p_w(m)\leq m$ \cite{MH38} -- is that Sturmian words are exactly the (binary) non-eventually periodic words with minimal complexity.
-Moreover, the minimal subword complexity of a $d$-ary non-eventually periodic word is given by $n\in\N_{>0}\mapsto n+(d-1)$.
+A consequence of Morse and Hedlund's Theorem---which states that an infinite word $w$ is eventually periodic if and only if there exists $m\in\N$ such that $p_w(m)\leq m$ \cite{MH38}---is that Sturmian words are exactly the (binary) non-eventually periodic words with minimal complexity.
+Moreover, the minimal subword complexity of a $d$-ary non-eventually periodic word is given by $n\in\N_{>0}\mapsto n+(d-1)$ (by $d$-ary, we require that $d$ distinct letters appear in the word).
 Ferenczi and Mauduit provided a characterization of such words in \cite[Lemma~1 and Lemma~4]{FM97}.

 More generally, an infinite word $w$ is called \emph{quasi-Sturmian} if there exist two integers $n_0,k_0$ such that $p_w(n)=n+k_0$ for every $n\geq n_0$.
 These words have been characterized by Cassaigne in \cite[Proposition~8]{Cas97}.